 2018—Brett Kavanaugh whines, weeps, and shouts while badgering the Senate Judiciary Committee.

-2002—Donald Rumsfeld says a phony link between al-Qaeda and Iraq is “accurate and not debatable.”
+2002—Donald Rumsfeld says a made-up link between al-Qaeda and Iraq is “accurate and not debatable.”

 2000—Frank Wills, the guard who discovered the Watergate burglary, dies at 52, of a brain tumor, in poverty.

 1994—On the Capitol steps, 350 GOP candidates led by Newt Gingrich take out a Contract on America.

 1989—To show kids there are more constructive things to do than take drugs, Jeffrey Petkovitch and Peter DeBernardi climb into a barrel and go over Niagara’s Horseshoe Falls.

 1986—The United Way of Cleveland holds a fundraiser, releasing 1,429,643 helium balloons.
 Rain and a cold front bring them down, where they clog the harbor, halt a Coast Guard search, close an airport, and spook horses.